void

 Background

-U Piaristů is a colloquial term for Kostel svatého Kříže, a monastery with church and a school located at the corner of Na Příkopě og Panská ulice that until 1912 belonged to the Piarist order.
-They are a Catholic educational order founded in 1617 in is the oldest of its kind.
+U Piaristů is a colloquial term for Kostel svatého Kříže, a monastery with church and a school located at the corner of Na Příkopě and Panská ulice that until 1912 belonged to the Piarist order.
+They are a Catholic educational order founded in 1617 and is the oldest of its kind.
 Their main purpose is to provide free education for poor children.

-The church which is built in a classical style was constructed between 1816 and 1824.
-Amongst those who studied here was Vrchlický.
+The church, which is built in a classical style, was constructed between 1816 and 1824.
+Among those who studied here was Vrchlický.

 It was on the street corner by this church that Oberleutnant Lukáš was to meet a lady, when on a walk with the dog Fox, he unfortunately bumped into Oberst Kraus.
 We already know the end of that story.